one-among-us/data/people/hakureico/page.en.md

 In fact, how could she possibly be a devil going to hell?
 She was a gentle person with a "helper" personality.
 She always thought about others without considering herself.
-But perhaps it's also the reason why they aparted.
+But perhaps it's also the reason why they parted.

-At last, she burnt her belongings, and drown in the river that never stopped flowing.
+At last, she burnt her belongings, and drowned in the river that never stopped flowing.

-She had been in a world where no people would hate her, and no bad things would happen.
+She had been in a world where no one would hate her, and no bad things would happen.

 ## Her Letter